 Note: Each of the side effects above was reported in 20% or greater of patients treated with ixabepilone.
 Not all possible side effects are included above.
 Your side effects may differ if given in combination with capecitabine.

 - Severe bone marrow suppression, which can be life-threatening

 - Severe peripheral neuropathy

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

 - Changes in your liver function, which can very rarely cause liver failure

-- This drug contains alcohol and may affect your central nervous system.
+- This drug contains dehydrated alcohol USP and may affect your central nervous system.
 The central nervous system is made up of your brain and spinal cord.
 You may feel dizzy and very sleepy.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.